Johnson & Johnson’s Defective Transvaginal Mesh Products are, for the Fifth Time, the Subject of a Trial in Philadelphia

 How Can Waters Kraus & Paul Help?

-“Many women who have had children undergo vaginal mesh surgery because they experience a little urine leakage when they cough, sneeze or laugh,” says Waters Kraus & Paul partner David Bricker.
+“Many women who have had children undergo vaginal mesh surgery because they experience a little urine leakage when they cough, sneeze or laugh,” says Waters Kraus & Paul partner Leslie MacLean.
 “What had been a minor inconvenience turns into a full-blown nightmare.”

 This nightmare is due to Johnson & Johnson choosing profits over consumer safety.
 “Johnson & Johnson chose not to warn women that the company’s vaginal mesh product could cause the pain, urinary, and sexual injuries that our clients have suffered,” says Waters Kraus & Paul partner Gibbs Henderson.